Yamawine408/JMA-ShellCommand/README.md

 ## jma-earthquake.py
 I wrote this to let my Home Assistant speak an earthquake info.
-## How to install this for Home Assistant

 Assuming this script is saved as `www/shell_command/jma-earthquake.py`, put the following YAML code in your `configuration.yaml` file
 ```jma-earthquake.py